Cask J. Thomson: Biography

 In 2010 Thomson performed as a session guitarist for Sydney band Operator Please and Australian Idol winner Stan Walker during his From the Inside Out promotional tour.

 In 2017 he released his first solo album Play it Over and Start Again under Cask.
 The album features predominantly piano-driven contemporary music but does not stray from the gloomy lyrical and musical content Cursed Legacy features.
 The first single, "Bedridden (Move Forward)", premiered on Reverbnation where he reached 4th in the Independent Charts followed by a music video for "The Murder".

 In July 2018, Cask released "See What Tomorrow Brings".
 On 1 August 2018 he released his second album, Life is a Terminal Illness.
 The album received critical acclaim and was released in high resolution Direct Stream Digital Cask released the song "Waited for You" in January 2019 claiming that it was to be used for a future album but "didn't fit".

 Cask posted a digital painting on his Instagram in May 2019 with the description "I have news from the conflict zone.
 2019. concept album.
 End transmission".
 In August, Cask announced the concept album Surviving on Borrowed Time would be released in 2020 The official video and single "Presentiment" premiered after the announcement The album was released exclusively in Direct Stream Digital format in December 2019 before being released worldwide digitally and physically January 2, 2020.

+To mark the five-year anniversary of the debut and bridge the gap to the new album, HELIXIRx released a reimagined version of the first record titled authenticity // low_fidelity in July 2025.